implict/ofSiteKR/_documentation/types/ofColor_.markdown

 // draw color is now a random blue
 ~~~~

-`ofColor` also enables a lot of extra functionality like using HSB instead of color spectrums, lerping or linearly interpolating between colors, and inverting colors, among other things.
+ofColor also enables a lot of extra functionality like using HSB instead of color spectrums, lerping or linearly interpolating between colors, and inverting colors, among other things.

-`ofColor` is templated, which means that it has several different ways it can be created.
-These are probably best to leave as they are because there's already a few kinds `typedef`ed for you.
-The default `ofColor` uses `unsigned char` values (0 to 255), but you can make an `ofFloatColor` if you want to work with floating point numbers between 0 and 1, or `ofShortColor` if you want to work with integers between 0 and 65,535.
+ofColor is templated, which means that it has several different ways it can be created.
+These are probably best to leave as they are because there's already a few kinds typedefed for you.
+The default ofColor uses unsigned char values (0 to 255), but you can make an ofFloatColor if you want to work with floating point numbers between 0 and 1, or ofShortColor if you want to work with integers between 0 and 65,535.

 ### HSB

-You're probably familiar with RGB colors already, but HSB is a big part of `ofColor`.
-It uses a *hue* value (for the standard `ofColor` the range for this value is between 0 and 255) to determine what the hue (the 'color' in the sense of a color in the rainbow) will be:
+You're probably familiar with RGB colors already, but HSB is a big part of ofColor.
+It uses a *hue* value (for the standard ofColor the range for this value is between 0 and 255) to determine what the hue (the 'color' in the sense of a color in the rainbow) will be:

 ![HSB](../types/hsb.png)